AndrasE/weatherApi/README.md

 ## Hi there 👋

-This project was part pf my self-studying journey.
+This project was part of my self-studying journey.
 Originally the app was making the api calls captured by body-parser and got displayed by simply with res.write().
-I wanted to add some design to it so I added bootsrap with Ejs.
+I added bootsrap with Ejs to desing it.
+Not too shabby!

 Take care, code safe! 💻